mbwatson/renci-publications/README.md

 console.log(publications)
 ```

-\* Note that the number `XX` appearing in the element id names `#titlXX-` and `#tbodXX-` changes on page refreshes, so be sure to inspect the element containing the date on the page for that value, and make the change.
+\* Note that the value of `num` appears in the element id names `#titlXX-` and `#tbodXX-` this value changes on page refreshes, so be sure to inspect the element containing the date on the page for that value, and assign `num` accordinly.
 Executing the code will dump out an array of publications, grouped by year, to the console, like the following.

 ```javascript
 2005: (3) [{…}, {…}, {…}]